 - Implement UAT governance processes and that are understood by stakeholders

-- Reassess and confirm Entry and Exit criteria defined in Strategy and Plan documents
+- Reassess and confirm Entry and Exit criteria defined in Test Strategy and Acceptance Test Plan documents

 - Adhere to Exit and Entry Criteria or the agreed acceptance thresholds that are within acceptable risk profiles

 - Clearly define roles and responsibilities and publish a UAT Testing Organization Chart to the UAT teams involved in the process

 - Define and map how defects are logged, triaged, escalated, rejected and approved.

 4. User Acceptance Testing Objectives, Scope and Expectations

 Be firm on objectives, clear on Scope and transparent on Expectations: Set clear objectives and scope with your stakeholders.
 Use the Requirements Trace-ability Matrix to validate the scope and make sure the criteria and thresholds for acceptance are understood.

 - The Programs and Stakeholders need to agree with the objectives of UAT.
 Without a clear definition expectations may be misaligned and defects recorded against unexpected areas.